vishvAsa/vedAH_Rk/shAkalam/saMhitA/meta/articles/MT/RV-numbers.md

 The 7 heads of bR^ihaspati parallels the 7-headed chant mentioned more than once in the RV.
 Sometimes it is called the 7-headed 3-fold chant.
 This metaphor is not entirely clear to me but perhaps refers to the sAman with its 7 tones?

+## Indra multiples
+In the R^igveda, indra is mentioned 2 or more times by that name in the same verse on 96 occasions.
+While all kavi clans tend to do it, bharadvAja-s and kANva-s of the a~Ngirasa clan are particularly prone to repeating the name of indra in the same verse.

+In contrast, varuNa is mentioned 2 or more times in the same verse only on 7 occasions. indra is almost always the only god mentioned in the verse; when varuNa is repeated, he is almost always named with other gods, e.g.:

+> tan na indras tad varuNas tad agnis
+tad aryamA tat savitA chano dhAt |
+tan no mitro varuNo mAmahantAm
+aditiH sindhuH pR^ithivI uta dyauH ||